Krillh/Airzlinshire/Time.md

 > [!NOTE]
 > Needs Documentaion

-In Airzlinshire, one year is roughly the same as on Earth.
-It's exactly 365 days long, but the days are not quite the same length.
+In Airzlinshire, time is not quite the same as on Earth.
+Though the people don't experience time much different, the actual units are not the same.

 The second is the same, and that will be the basis of the conversions.